UPPMAX/HPC-python/docs/install_packages.rst

    * - Keras
      - Installed with module "python_ML_packages"
      - Installed as module "Keras"
      - An open-source library that provides a Python interface for artificial neural networks.
-Keras acts as an interface for the TensorFlow library.
+Keras acts as an interface for both the TensorFlow and the Theano libraries.
    * - Matplotlib
      - Installed with the "python" module as well as a separate module "matplotlib"
      - Installed as module "matplotlib"